 MegaSeg Pro includes a Mic On/Off button which automatically attenuates the master music volume, and enables software play‐thru from any audio input to the audio output device you select in MegaSeg’s preferences.
 For example, you could use the built‐in microphone and have MegaSeg send the audio to an external USB audio output, or the built‐in speakers.

 Yes!
-MegaSeg has many beat mixing features, including a wave viewer for visual mixing and syncing beats, support for multiple sound outputs for preview and cue, multi-touch trackpad control, as well as full MIDI controller support.
+MegaSeg has many beat mixing features, including a wave viewer for visual mixing and syncing beats, support for multiple sound outputs for preview and cue, multi-touch trackpad control, as well as full MIDI DJ controller support.
 In MegaSeg DJ the Mixer is always visible, where in MegaSeg Pro you can optionally hide the Mixer view — Click the Mixer button to the right of the Playlist to toggle the full mixing controls.
-Read more about output options, as well as examples of MIDI controllers.
+Read more about output options, as well as examples of popular DJ controllers.

 There’s no set limit to the library size.
 MegaSeg will try to handle as many files you throw at it, although there are practical limits depending on your available RAM and drive space.